farre/blog/about.md

 -title: About
 ----
 #### About
-Platform engineer at Mozila.
+Platform engineer at Mozilla.
 Likes doing stuff while idling.